 6 Terms & Conditions

-A ResNet setup service may be available at the Service Desk for Windows Vista, Windows XP and Windows 2000 based computers only.
+A ResNet setup service may be available at the Service Desk for computers running supported versions of Windows.
 This covers the following:

 - basic network configuration and registration of the PC on the network

 - connectivity to External web pages, tested with a popular site such as BBC News, Google or Outlook

 Users are responsible for making sure their computers are adequately backed up before installation takes place.
 Users must demonstrate to the technician that the computer is in working order before the technician touches the machine.